GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 through corners went exactly as coded.

-We even asked judges to give us different set of combinations of balls as we were confident that we can solve any combination.
-Going three times with exactly the same combination of colours seemed as a waste of all the effort we did to recognise them correctly.
+We even asked judges to give us different set of combinations of balls as we were confident that we could solve any combination.
+Going three times with exactly the same combination of colours seemed a waste of all the effort we did to recognise them correctly.

 As we didn't get chance to fine tune PID algorithms that were supposed to make our rover rotate for exactly 45º, 90º, 135º and 180º - those turnings and similarly finding right distance from the wall